scipy-conference/scipy_proceedings/papers/anton_malakhov/composability.rst

 This law eases the concerns regarding Python as a language for parallel computing when the amount of serial computation in a Python code is fixed, and all the data-processing is hidden behind libraries like NumPy and SciPy.
 However, a larger problem size demands more operational memory to compute, but memory is a limited resource.
-Even if problem size is nearly unlimited, as it is for "Big Data", it still has to decomposed into chunks that fit into memory.
+Even if problem size is nearly unlimited, as it is for "Big Data", it still has to be decomposed into chunks that fit into memory.
 This limited growth of the problem size on a single node results in the scalability limitations defined by Amdahl's Law anyway.
 Thus, the best strategy to efficiently load a multi-core system is still to avoid serial regions and synchronization.